top of page

 2. Increase Movement Through Play and Social Exchanges

-• play games that include moving from one part of the room to the other
+• Playing games that involve moving from one part of the room to another.

-• navigating in stores, bringing items to the sales counter
+• Navigating in stores and bringing items to the sales counter.

 A child with a pediatric belt cane navigates through an open door from a carpeted area to hardwood.
 Text reads "Orientation," "Door Open," "Carpet."